Why should I pursue a master’s degree in social work?

 We partner with four other prestigious professional schools at USC, in addition to Hebrew Union College, to offer eight options for a concurrent degree.
 While obtaining your MSW, you can earn a law degree, MBA or master’s in public health, PhD, gerontology, planning, public administration or Jewish nonprofit management.
 A dual degree option requires separate admission to each program.

 Do you offer the MSW program at locations other than Los Angeles?

 Yes.
-The MSW program is also available in Irvine at the Orange County Academic Center, in West Los Angeles at the Skirball Academic Center, and in downtown Los Angeles at City Center and in Rancho Bernardo at the San Diego Academic Center.
+The MSW program is also available in Irvine at the Orange County Academic Center, in West Los Angeles at the Skirball Academic Center and online through the Virtual Academic Center.
 These academic centers offer the same MSW program and same faculty as the main University Park campus.
-Not all departments and corresponding classes are available at the academic centers.
+However, not all departments and corresponding classes are available at each academic center.

 What orientation activities does the school provide for new students?